Pollak-Projects/lp/documentation/readme.md

 # LearningPulse software surface level documentation

 > **❗ Important!**
-> This documentation may change in the future.
+> This documentation is subject to change in the future.

 # Abstract

 _[go to top](#contents)_

 Learning Pulse is an innovative learning platform that blends the strength of Redmenta and Google Classroom to create a collaborative educational environment.
-The objective is to provide a comprehensive feature package, aiming to incorporate as many elements as possible while maintaining focus on stability.
-The feature list includes interactive quizzes, dedicated classrooms and assignments, designated study and file-sharing drives for students, and administrator panels.
+The objective is to provide a comprehensive feature package, aiming to incorporate as many elements as possible while maintaining focus on stability and ease-of-use.
+LearningPulse features interactive quizzes, dedicated classrooms and assignments, material uploads, designated study and file-sharing drives for students, and administrator panels.

 # Feature set